John Bingham (loyalist): Ulster Volunteer Force

-Killing
+Assassination

 In July 1986, a 25-year-old Catholic civilian, Colm McCallan, was shot close to his Ligoniel home; two days later, he died of his wounds.
 The IRA sought to avenge McCallan's death by killing Bingham, the man they held responsible for the shooting.
 Bingham was also believed to have been behind the deaths of several other Catholic civilians.

 At 1.30 am on 14 September 1986, Bingham was at home with his wife and child.
-He had just returned to Ballysillan Crescent from his caravan home in Millisle.
-Three gunmen from the IRA's Ardoyne 3rd Battalion Belfast Brigade, armed with two automatic rifles and a .38 Special, smashed down his front door with a sledgehammer and shot Bingham twice in the legs.
+Three gunmen from the Provisional IRA's Ardoyne-based 3rd Battalion, Belfast Brigade, armed with two automatic rifles and a .38 Special, smashed down his front door with a sledgehammer and shot Bingham twice in the legs.
 Despite his injuries, Bingham ran up the stairs in an attempt to escape his attackers and had just reached a secret door at the top when the gunmen shot him three more times, killing him.
-An entirely different version of events, after the demolition of the front door, was provided by the IRA's mouthpiece, Republican News: two of the three intruders ran up the stairs, destroyed the locked security screen with gunfire, searched each upstairs room and found their victim hiding in the dark.
+An entirely different version of events, after the demolition of the front door, was provided by the Republican newspaper, Republican News: two of the three intruders ran up the stairs, destroyed the locked security screen with gunfire, searched each upstairs room and found their victim hiding in the dark.
 He was then shot at least eleven times with a rifle and pistol.

 Bingham was 33 years old.
 He was given a UVF paramilitary funeral, which was attended by politicians from the two main unionist parties, the Ulster Unionist Party and the Democratic Unionist Party (DUP).
-Members of his "Old Boyne Island Heroes" Orange Order (OO) Lodge formed the guard of honour around his coffin, which was covered with the UVF flag and his gloves and beret.
-Prominent DUP activist George Seawright helped carry the coffin whilst wearing his OO sash, and called for revenge.
+Members of his "Old Boyne Island Heroes" Orange Order Lodge formed the guard of honour around his coffin, which was covered with the UVF flag and his gloves and beret.
+Prominent DUP activist George Seawright helped carry the coffin whilst wearing his sash, and called for revenge.